But it does not make lesser players.

 - Obviously they are both made by the same company; this is good because you know they both use quality parts, which is a huge issue sometimes with mass-produced turntables

-- Without listing all the similarities one by one, I will just say that they have nearly all the same features as far as playback goes: they both have 3 speeds, manual tonearm movement up and down, no auto-stop
+- Without listing all the similarities one by one, I will just say that they have nearly all the same features as far as playback goes: they both have 3 speeds, manual tonearm movement up and down (see our manual vs automatic turntable article for an explanation), no auto-stop

 - They both have belt drive motion, which will be seen as plus by most customers; what is going to be more informative and interesting is what is different about these 2 units